department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 - **Like this:** education benefits OR education and training opportunities
 - **Not this:** educational benefits OR educational and training opportunities

-educational: Because businesses within VA apply different usage styles for  “education” and “educational,” we've listed instances here, where we use "educational" in specific phrases rather than "education" as above.
+educational: Because businesses within VA apply different usage styles for  “education” and “educational,” we've listed instances here, where we use "educational" in specific phrases rather than "education."
 (Go to education entry.)
 - **Like this:** educational assistance, educational institution, educational plan, educational program

 educational and career counseling:  We use this style of phrasing to be consistent with VR&E Chapter 36: Educational and Vocational Counseling.
 Note: This style differs from the style within eBenefits VR&E > Education and Career Counseling pages.